-Don Sodora is a professor at the Center for Infectious Disease Research.
+Don Sodora is a Professor at the Center for Infectious Disease Research.
 He joined in 2007 to advance the Center’s mission in the field of HIV research.
 The Sodora Laboratory investigates the ability of HIV to be transmitted from mothers to their children, as well as to understand how an HIV infection leads to immune dysfunction associated with AIDS.
-Recent studies have gone on to evaluate the interplay between co-infection of HIV and M.tuberculosis, which are currently both pandemics throughout the developing world.
+Many of their studies utilize the SIV virus, highly analogous to HIV, which infects a number of monkey species.
+Regarding HIV transmission, our recent studies focus on developing an HIV vaccine that can be delivered to a mucosal site (in collaboration with Noah Sather's laboratory).
+Immune dysfunction studies in the laboratory are currently focused on immunologic assessment of changes in the liver that occur during HIV/SIV infection.
 Don received his PhD in Microbiology from the University of Pennsylvania.
 He performed postdoctoral research at Stanford University and the Aaron Diamond AIDS Research Center in New York.
-Dr. Sodora has collaborators in Atlanta, Philadelphia, and Cape Town South Africa.
-He is dedicated to the training of undergraduate and graduate students, including serving as Chairman of the Admissions Committee for the Pathobiology Graduate Program at the University of Washington where he is an affiliate professor.
-Outside of the lab, Don enjoys spending time with his friends and family, hiking, taking photographs, and camping.
+Dr. Sodora has collaborators in Atlanta, Philadelphia, Oregon, Northern Ireland and Cape Town South Africa.
+He is dedicated to the training of undergraduate and graduate students, including serving on the Graduate Student Advisory Committee for the Pathobiology Graduate Program at the University of Washington.
+Outside of the lab, Don enjoys spending time with his friends and family, traveling, hiking, taking photographs, and camping.

 Kevin Urdahl, MD, PhD

-Kevin Urdahl is an associate professor at the Center for Infectious Disease Research.
+Kevin Urdahl is a Professor at the Center for Infectious Disease Research.
 His research seeks to understand the barriers that prevent the immune system from eradicating the bacteria that causes tuberculosis and to develop strategies to overcome these barriers for an effective vaccine.
 Kevin received his MD and PhD in microbiology from the University of Minnesota.
 He completed a pediatrics residency and an infectious disease fellowship at Seattle Children’s Hospital, and his postdoctoral work in Immunology was at the University of Washington.
 He started his career as a primary investigator in the Department of Pediatrics at the University of Washington before joining the Center in 2010.
-Dr. Urdahl continues to be an attending physician in Pediatric Infectious Diseases at Seattle Children’s Hospital and is an affiliate associate professor of immunology, pediatrics, and global health at the University of Washington.
+Dr. Urdahl is an affiliate Associate Professor of Immunology, Pediatrics, and Global Health at the University of Washington.
 In his spare time, Kevin enjoys spending time with his family, especially outdoors.

 Director of Human Resources

 Toni Hatzakis is Director of Human Resources at the Center for Infectious Disease Research and had joined the Center in 2009.
 Toni received her BA in psychology/sociology and then went on to complete her MS in Labor and Industrial Relations in New York.
 She has worked in human resources for over 20 years in various industries, including Wall Street, pharmaceutical, retail, and consumer products.
-Outside of work, Toni is kept busy with two teenage daughters, ages 16 and 17, following them on soccer fields and volleyball courts.
-In addition, she volunteers for an organization called Athletes for Kids and enjoys sailing and kayaking with her husband.
+Outside of work, Toni loves to travel, including visiting her 2 daughters, both of whom are in college in California.
+She also spends time volunteering for an organization called Amara and enjoys boating and kayaking.